No Class Action

 Joinder of Individual Proceedings

 Finally, a court before which several similar actions against the same defendant are pending has the possibility to join these proceedings if joining them promotes procedural efficiency (Section 187 of the Code on Civil Procedure).
-The effect of the joinder of several legal disputes consists solely in the several cases being heard together and, if the joinder is not rescinded, decided together.
+The effect of the joinder of several legal disputes consists solely of the several cases being heard together and, if the joinder is not rescinded, decided together.

 However, the two proceedings retain their independence in substance, ie, the setting aside of the judgment with regard to one claim by the appeal court does not mean a setting aside with regard to the other (joined) claim.